Samuel Somerville

-Samuel Jacob Somerville (born 6 August 1994) is an English professional footballer who plays as a goalkeeper for Malaysia Super League side Selangor.
+Samuel Jacob Somerville (born 6 August 1994) is a professional footballer who plays as a goalkeeper for Bruneian club DPMM FC of the Malaysia Super League.
 Born and raised in England but with a Malaysian grandmother from Kulim, he took Malaysian nationality in 2015, and was called up for the Malaysia national team in 2021.

 Club career

 England

 Somerville started his career playing in the youth team of English sixth tier side Farnborough, where he first met fellow Malaysian player Junior Eldstål, In 2012, he went on a season-long loan to Godalming Town in the Division One Central of the Southern League, after which he made 70-plus appearances for Slough Town and had a season with Tooting & Mitcham United.

 Malaysia

 Encouraged by Eldstål, in 2015 Somerville took Malaysian nationality (he has a Malaysian grandmother from Kulim), and moved to Malaysia, making his first appearances in Malaysian League in the 2015 season, after Johor Darul Ta'zim brought him in along with other heritage players such as Curran Ferns, Stuart Wark, Nick Swirad, Kevin Gunter and Daniel Ting.
 Somerville played four seasons in the Malaysia Premier League for Johor Darul Ta'zim II, who also won the 2019 Challenge Cup, beating UKM FC in the final.

 Before the 2020 season, Somerville signed for Malaysian club Penang.
 Somerville recorded four clean sheets in helping Penang win the 2020 Premier League and only conceded eight times in 11 matches.
 In Penang's 2021 season he made 16 Super League and two cup appearances.

 On 17 December 2021, Somerville switched sides to join Selangor for the 2022 season, making 15 league and four cup appearances, and then 13 league and four cup appearances in the 2023 season.